clach04/ha_weblink/README.md

   * https://github.com/mescon/Muximux
   * or even hand edited html file like https://www.reddit.com/r/selfhosted/comments/hjk2qd/comment/fwqvcyy

-This script will take an existing HA data yaml file and generate a quick-n-dirty html file, without the need to migrate existing data.
+This is a clean room implementation of a script that will take an existing HA data yaml file and generate a quick-n-dirty html file, without the need to migrate existing data file/format/syntax.

 Sample, data.yaml: